simon-apple/ResearchKit/ResearchKit/ResearchKit.docc/Resources/Conditional-Logic-in-ResearchKit/Conditional-Logic-in-ResearchKit.md

 Selecting yes:

-@Video(source: "conditional-tasks-and-forms-step-yes")
+@Video(source: "conditional-logic-in-researchKit-step-yes")

 Selecting no:

-@Video(source: "conditional-tasks-and-forms-step-no")
+@Video(source: "conditional-logic-in-researchKit-step-no")

-### Form Item Visibility rules
+### Managing Form Item Visibility

 To conditionally hide or show a question based on results from questions within the same form, familiarize yourself with the following classes.

 - `ORKResultSelector` - Same as the section above.
 - `ORKResultPredicate` - Same as the section above.
-- `ORKPredicateFormItemVisibilityRule` - A object that determines if the formItem it's attached to is hidden or visible if a given `ORKResultPredicate` is true.
+- `ORKPredicateFormItemVisibilityRule` - A class that determines if the formItem it's attached to is hidden or visible if a given `ORKResultPredicate` is true.

-Following the previous example, use the same questions a before, but now with both residing on the same page.
+Following the previous example, use the same questions as before, but now with both residing on the same page.

 - **Answering yes**: makes the apple choice question visible.